4commerce-technologies-AG/midi-smtp-server/README.md

 As a library it is mainly designed to be integrated into your projects as serving a SMTP-Server service.
 The lib will do nothing with your mail and you have to create your own event functions to handle and operate on incoming mails.
 We are using this in conjunction with [Mikel Lindsaar](https://github.com/mikel) great Mail component (https://github.com/mikel/mail).
 Time to run your own SMTP-Server service.

-With version 2 the library gots a lot of improvements (2.3.x Multiple ports and addresses, 2.2.x Encryption [StartTLS], 2.1.0 Authentication [AUTH], 2.1.1 significant speed improvement, etc.).
-Please checkout section [changes and updates](https://github.com/4commerce-technologies-AG/midi-smtp-server#changes-and-updates) to get the news.
+Checkout all the features and improvements (2.3.x Multiple ports and addresses, 2.2.x Encryption [StartTLS], 2.1.0 Authentication [AUTH], 2.1.1 significant speed improvement, etc.) and get more details from section [changes and updates](https://github.com/4commerce-technologies-AG/midi-smtp-server#changes-and-updates).

 MidiSmtpServer is an extremely flexible library and almost any aspect of SMTP communications can be handled by deriving its events and using its configuration options.